DMIRLAB-Group/CANM/README.md

 py_config() # see the configuration
 ```

 Due to the complexity of this developing environment, we also provide a Dockerfile (`inst/Dockerfile`) for building this environment to run this code.
-For your convenience we have published the image to the cloud https://hub.docker.com/r/qiaojie/canm.
+For your convenience, we have published the image to the cloud https://hub.docker.com/r/qiaojie/canm.
 Note that, the [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is required for using GPU.

-Fetch the docker image:
+First, fetch the docker image:
 ```
 docker pull qiaojie/canm:latest
 ```